Grant S. Green Jr.

-Grant Sherle Green Jr. (born June 16, 1938) is an American former military officer and government official who has held offices in the United States Department of Defense and the United States Department of State.
+Grant Sherle Green Jr. (born June 16, 1938) is an American former military officer and politician who has held offices within the United States Department of Defense and the United States Department of State.
+He served as the 12th Under Secretary of State for Management under president George W. Bush from March 2001 to January 2005.
+He previously served as the Assistant Secretary of Defense for Readiness and Force Management from February 1988 to March 1989 under presidents Ronald Reagan and George H.W Bush.

-Biography
+Early life and education

 Green was born in Seattle on June 16, 1938.
+He was the son of Grant Sherle Green Sr. (April 14, 1908 – January 16, 2003) and Eveleth Gertrude (Solberg) Green (April 12, 1909 – February 8, 2007).
+His father served as an artillery officer with the 41st Infantry Division in the Pacific theatre during World War II, earning a Silver Star Medal and two Bronze Star Medals.

-He graduated from Fort Smith Senior High School in Arkansas in 1956.
+Green graduated from Fort Smith Senior High School in Arkansas in 1956.
 Green then attended the University of Arkansas, receiving a B.A. in political science in 1960.

+Military career

 After college, Green joined the United States Army and served at various times with the 82nd Airborne Division, the 25th Infantry Division, and the 2nd Infantry Division, where he commanded the 2nd Airborne Battalion.
 During the Vietnam War, he served with the 1st Cavalry Division and the 101st Airborne Division, where he commanded an assault helicopter unit.
 Green went on to serve for four years on the Army's General Staff at the Pentagon, and then an additional four years on the staff of the United States Secretary of Defense and the United States Deputy Secretary of Defense.
 During his time with the army, Green continued his education, receiving an M.S. in management from George Washington University in 1979.
 He also took classes at the United States Army Command and General Staff College and the Air War College.